Digital Preservation Conferences

 The conference will be held at the Westin Convention Center “where downtown buzz meets restorative sleep”, just blocks from historic Market Square, The Andy Warhol Museum, boutiques, restaurants, and nightlife.
 The NDSA strives to create a safe, accessible, welcoming, and inclusive event, and will operate under the DLF Forum’s Code of Conduct.

-All submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
+The 2017 CFP is now closed.
+All conference submissions will be peer-reviewed by NDSA’s volunteer Program Committee.
 Presenters will be notified in July and guaranteed a registration slot at the conference.

 Planning Committee Members